cybertraining-dsc/reu2022/project/install.md

 * Learn how to install python from python.org
 * Learn how to use a python venv
-* Learn how to isntall cloudmesh Shell
+* Learn how to install cloudmesh Shell

 ---

-In this section, we present an easy-to-follow installation guidefor a recent version of python and cloudmesh.
+In this section, we present an easy-to-follow installation guide for a recent version of python and cloudmesh.

 Before you start, please read the entire section and develop a plan for installation.